simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 SIMP Logstash Architecture
 --------------------------

-Combining the SIMP Logstash, Elasticsearch, and Grafana modules provides an functioning log collection, reduction, and search capability.
+Combining the SIMP :term:`Logstash`, :term:`Elasticsearch`, and :term:`Grafana`
+modules provides a functioning log collection, reduction, and search capability.
 Unless scale dictates otherwise, these three modules can easily be applied to a single host.

 The intent of providing Logstash in SIMP is to replace the default :ref:`Rsyslog` server with a capability that is easier to search and analyze